parduino/Femora/docs/introduction/quick_start.rst

    # Fix the bottom of the model
    fm.constraint.sp.fixMacroZmin(dofs=[1,2,3])

+**Understanding Boundary Conditions**:

+1. **Laminar Boundary Conditions**:
-**Note**: The laminar boundary conditions ensure that nodes at the same elevation (z-coordinate) will move together in the horizontal directions (dofs=[1,2]), which simulates the behavior of soil in a shear box test.
-The `fixMacroZmin` function fixes all degrees of freedom (x, y, z translations) at the bottom of the model, effectively creating a rigid base where the earthquake motion will be applied.
+   - The `create_laminar_boundary(dofs=[1,2], direction=3)` function imposes a constraint that forces all nodes at the same elevation (z-coordinate) to move together in the horizontal directions (x and y).
+   - This simulates a laminar shear box condition, which is essential for proper wave propagation in seismic analysis of soil columns.
+   - Without these boundary conditions, the model would allow unrealistic deformation patterns that don't represent how soil actually behaves during earthquakes.

+2. **Why we use fixMacroZmin**:
+   - The `fixMacroZmin(dofs=[1,2,3])` function fixes all degrees of freedom at the bottom boundary of the model.
+   - The term "Macro" in this function refers to a macro-level operation that applies to the entire model boundary, rather than individual nodes.
+   - Using "Macro" commands is more efficient and less error-prone than manually selecting and fixing individual nodes at the bottom of the model.
+   - This creates a rigid base at the bottom of the soil column where the earthquake motion will be applied.

+3. **Why these specific boundary conditions**:
+   - These boundary conditions are standard for 1D site response analysis converted to a 3D model.
+   - They ensure that the seismic waves propagate properly from the base through all soil layers.
+   - They prevent unrealistic lateral spreading or other deformation modes that wouldn't occur in the field.

 Step 8: Create Recorders and Analysis Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~